harrij15/TemporalSummaries/README.md

 where summarizer is a conclusive phrase for the summary (e.g., "high", "low", etc.), and quantifier is a word or phrase that specifies how often the summarizer is true (e.g., "most", "all", etc.), given an attribute of interest.
 A concrete summary following the above protoform is: “On **_most_ days** in the past **week**, your **sugar level** was **very high**.”

 Our system relies on SAX representations of time-series data and temporal/sequence pattern discovery via the SPADE algorithm.
 SAX representations allow us to convert raw time-series data into symbolic strings containing letters of the alphabet.
 These representations make it easier for time-series analysis methods to find interesting patterns and anomalies efficiently in the data.
 Using the SPADE algorithm, we are able to discover frequent sequences, or patterns, in the data.
+These patterns are considered "frequent" if they are above the specified minimum support threshold, and summaries for these patterns are generated if they are above the specified minimum confidence threshold.

+## Implemented Protoforms

 ## Setup
 1. Set value of `attr_index` as index for the desired attribute (available attributes stored in `attributes` list)
 2. Set `min_conf` (minimum confidence) and `min_sup` (minimum support) thresholds
 3. Set `path` to store pattern data for cSPADE
 4. Set `cygwin_path` for path to Cygwin (or equivalent) to run C++ commands
+5. Run `python proto.py`

 ## Example Run

 ## References